 How do I pick the right vanilla bean?

-Here are 3 common varieties to choose from:
+Heres are a few common varieties to choose from:

 - Tahitian: floral aroma with a rich, fruity flavor